Signals, Sensors, and Safety: Technology in Smart Cities

 If you've got topics/questions to ask ahead of time, feel free to dm me (Melissa) on LinkedIn

 Hello!
-I'm a Minneapolis-based full-stack developer and cloud engineer who loves UX and design.
-I love biking, jazz, and sharing good food with friends!
+I'm a Minneapolis-based UX engineer.
+I love biking, jazz, and sharing good food with friends and family!

 Mike Odell